 He also further revealed that GSK is currently investigating the 3D printing technologies that could convert the API into a curable ink.
 Going by Wallace’s words, we can expect GSK to be a potential player in this technology.

 Currently, it might be too early to consider 3D printing as an alternative technology for manufacturing drugs.
 In terms of mass production, 3D printing must first evolve and establish a few standards.

 While the prospect of personalized medicines using 3D printing seems exciting, there are also several risks associated with it.
 That is where regulations play an important role.
 We need to license these 3D printed drugs only after exhaustive trails.

 Nevertheless, 3D printing drugs is a promising area, which should prove to be beneficial once it properly takes hold of the industry.

 To know more about the FDA’s take on drug 3D printing, check out their press statement.

 Feature image source: Bioprinting World

-License: The text of "3D Printing Drugs: The Latest Advancements in 2019" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "3D Printing Drugs: The Latest Advancements" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.